event-catalog/eventcatalog/website/docs/guides/events/events-adding-event.md

 slug: /events/adding-event
 ---

-EventCatalog is designed with the developer experince in mind.
+EventCatalog is designed with the developer experience in mind.

 You should be able to add Events to your catalog within a few steps.